keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-RV32.rst

 Build SDK in RV32
 #############################

 We will now have to build the SDK in RV32.
-Go to your sdk directory and create a build directory.
+Go to your SDK directory and create a build directory.

 ::